Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 The above command will install the new kernel and run update-grub to add the new kernel to the grub menu.

-Before we reboot into the new kernel, let's save logs from the current kernel to compare and look for regressions and new errors, if any.

-dmesg -t > dmesg_current
-dmesg -t -k > dmesg_kernel
-dmesg -t -l emerg > dmesg_current_emerg
-dmesg -t -l alert > dmesg_current_alert
-dmesg -t -l crit > dmesg_current_crit
-dmesg -t -l err > dmesg_current_err
-dmesg -t -l warn > dmesg_current_warn
-dmesg -t -l info > dmesg_current_info

 ### Booting the kernel

-In `/etc/default/grub` GRUB_TIMEOUT value to 60 seconds, so grub pauses in menu long enough to choose a kernel to boot and also enable printing early boot messages to vga using the earlyprintk=vga kernel boot option by adding `GRUB_CMDLINE_LINUX="earlyprintk=vga"` to the file.
+In `/etc/default/grub` GRUB_TIMEOUT value to 60 seconds, so grub pauses in menu long enough to choose a kernel to boot and also enable printing early boot messages to *vga* using the *earlyprintk=vga* kernel boot option by adding `GRUB_CMDLINE_LINUX="earlyprintk=vga"` to the file.

 The content of my `/etc/default/grup` file is shown below: